AlonKellner/waloviz/doc/getting-started.rst

 | The controls are pretty intuitive, but here are the most important controls you should to know:

-1. A single click anywhere - toggles play\\pause.
+1. A single click on the spectrogram - toggles play\\pause
+2. Clicking on the bottom progress - moves the current time
-2. Scrolling with the mouse wheel - zooms in\\out.
+3. Scrolling with the mouse wheel - zooms in\\out
-3. Dragging the mouse while pressing down - moves forwards\\backwards.
+4. Dragging the mouse while pressing down - moves forwards\\backwards
-4. The small ↺ icon on the top left - resets to the initial view.
+5. The small ↺ icon on the top left toolbox - resets to the initial view
-5. Clicking on the ``Download waloviz.html`` - will download an HTML version of the player.
+6. Clicking on the ``Download waloviz.html`` - downloads an HTML version of the player

 | To learn more, read our `User Guide <./user-guide.html>`_.